 Step 2: Classroom Management:

 To maintain discipline and positive behavior it is important to have effective classroom management.
 To achieve this, teachers at CBSE schools are trained in various classroom management techniques and implement them fairly and consistently.
-This involves enforcing rules and regulations with impartiality and creating a positive learning atmosphere through interactive teaching methods and encouraging student involvement during lectures and projects.
+This involves enforcing rules and regulations with impartiality creating a positive learning atmosphere through interactive teaching methods and encouraging student involvement during lectures and projects.

 Step 3: Student Awareness Programs: